oshersi/assembly-virus/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/oshersi/assembly-virus/commits?author=oshersi) for details on my code of conduct .
+Please read [contributors](https://github.com/oshersi/assembly-virus/commits?author=oshersi) for details on my code of conduct .

-## Versioning

-We use [SemVer]http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+This project is for research and study only.
+Permission to use this project is only to indicate above, do not use and exploit this project adversely.